GES

 Irrigation & Water Resources

-India has the world's largest irrigated area — 72 million hectares (Net Irrigated Area as per DES).
-But only 52% of net sown area is irrigated — remaining 48% depends on rainfall.
-Irrigation sources: Groundwater (62.8%), Canals (24%), Tanks (3%), Other (10.2%).
-India uses 90% of its freshwater for agriculture.
-Groundwater crisis: India is the largest user of groundwater globally — extracting 249 billion cubic metres/year (1/4 of global groundwater extraction).
-16% of groundwater blocks are over-exploited (Central Ground Water Board).
+India has the world's largest irrigated area — 72 million hectares.
+But only 52% of net sown area is irrigated; 48% depends on rainfall.
+Sources: groundwater 62.8%, canals 24%, tanks 3%, other 10.2%.
+90% of freshwater goes to agriculture.
+Groundwater crisis: India extracts 249 billion cubic metres/year — 1/4 of global extraction.
+16% of blocks are over-exploited (CGWB).
 Punjab, Rajasthan, Haryana face critical depletion.
-Atal Bhujal Yojana: Rs 6,000 crore (50% World Bank loan) for community-based groundwater management in 8,350 gram panchayats across 7 states.
-PM Krishi Sinchayee Yojana (PMKSY): "Har Khet Ko Pani" (water to every farm) and "Per Drop More Crop" (micro-irrigation).
-Budget: Rs 50,000 crore.
-Components: Long-pending irrigation projects (99 AIBP projects), micro-irrigation (drip and sprinkler — 73 lakh hectares covered), watershed development, dam rehabilitation.
-Micro-irrigation saves 20-48% water and increases yield 20-50%.
-India's micro-irrigated area: 14.4 million hectares (target 10 million more under PMKSY).
-Israel model (90% micro-irrigation) is the aspiration.
-National Interlinking of Rivers (NILR): Ambitious project to transfer water from surplus to deficit basins.
-30 river links proposed (16 peninsular, 14 Himalayan).
-Ken-Betwa Link Project (KBLP): First project approved (Rs 44,605 crore).
-221 km canal linking Ken (surplus) to Betwa (deficit) rivers in MP/UP.
-Will irrigate 10.62 lakh hectares, provide drinking water to 62 lakh people.
-Environmental concerns: River ecosystem disruption, displacement, inter-state water disputes.
-Dam Safety Act 2021: National Committee on Dam Safety and National Dam Safety Authority for monitoring 5,700+ large dams.
+Atal Bhujal Yojana: Rs 6,000 crore (50% World Bank) for community-based management in 8,350 GPs across 7 states.
+PMKSY: "Har Khet Ko Pani" + "Per Drop More Crop."
+Rs 50,000 crore.
+Components: 99 AIBP projects, micro-irrigation (drip/sprinkler — 73 lakh hectares, saving 20–48% water, increasing yield 20–50%), watershed development, dam rehabilitation.
+India's micro-irrigated area: 14.4 million hectares (target 10 million more).
+National Interlinking of Rivers: 30 links proposed (16 peninsular, 14 Himalayan).
+Ken-Betwa Link Project (first approved, Rs 44,605 crore): 221 km canal linking surplus Ken to deficit Betwa.
+Will irrigate 10.62 lakh hectares, supply drinking water to 62 lakh.
+Environmental concerns: ecosystem disruption, displacement, inter-state disputes.
+Dam Safety Act 2021: National Committee and Authority for 5,700+ large dams.

 Relevant Exams

-Infrastructure is a broad topic tested across all exams.
-UPSC asks about PPP models (HAM, BOT, TOT), renewable energy targets, Net Zero commitments, Green Hydrogen Mission, Gati Shakti, and NMP.
-SSC exams test Bharatmala, Sagarmala, UDAN, and DFC.
+UPSC tests PPP models (HAM, BOT, TOT), renewable targets, Net Zero commitments, Green Hydrogen Mission, Gati Shakti, and NMP.
+SSC exams cover Bharatmala, Sagarmala, UDAN, and DFC.
 Banking exams ask about NIP, infrastructure financing, NaBFID, and DISCOM reforms.
 Energy transition, JJM progress, smart cities, and nuclear energy are increasingly tested in current affairs.